 Format of WBS Template Excel

-This format based on a tree chart structure that’s shows the descending order of work hierarchy.
-In the first column, you put some basic information like project name, project manager name who is handling this project, starting and ending dates.
+This format based on a tree chart structure that’s shows the descending order of the work hierarchy.
+In the first column, you put some basic information like project name, project manager name who is handling this project, and starting and ending dates.

 After that, we put the project plan on the scale of the project life-cycle plan, as project initiation includes;